zaklogician/libmantle/examples/tutorial/README.md

 with:

 * The `start` directory is where you'll be performing the tasks for this tutorial.
-* The `finish` directory contains the completed code for this tutorial, which can be used for reference.
+* The `reference1` directory contain the completed code for this tutorial, which can be used for reference.
+* The `reference2` directory contains another reference solution, which deviates from the tutorial to showcase more advanced aspects of libmantle.
 * The `tutorial.system` file is the SDF/XML file that defines the system architecture for this tutorial.
 You'll be making changes to it regularly.
 * The `program.aum` file contains the initial Austral program that runs on your